WDP Part 9b: Wire Protocol Specification

 }

-Use Case: Fast filtering in logs/monitoring without parsing body
+Use Case: Fast filtering in logs and monitoring without parsing body

 HTTP/1.1 401 Unauthorized